ucbsps/sps_website/content/_index.md

 ---
 # Banner
 banner:
-  title: "The Ultimate Starter Template You Need To Start Your Hugo Project"
+  title: "Society of Physics Students @&nbsp;Berkeley"
-  content: "Hugoplate is a free starter template built with Hugo and TailwindCSS, providing everything you need to jumpstart your Hugo project and save valuable time."
+  content: "SPS is the official voice of the physics student body, and a link between the physics department and the undergraduate community.
+It's also really fun!"
   image: "/images/banner.png"
   button:
-    enable: true
+    enable: false
     label: "Get Started For Free"
     link: "https://github.com/zeon-studio/hugoplate"